sophos-iaas/chef-sophos-sg/README.md

     default['sophos']['sg']['url'] = 'https://admin:passwd@example.org:4444/api'

-In case your request is local you can connect unauthenticated by connecting to localhost on port 3001.
-In the case of unauthenticated access the scheme is plain `http`.
+In case your request is executed locally on the UTM you can connect without authentication using port 3001.
+For unauthenticated access the scheme is plain `http`.

     default['sophos']['sg']['url'] = 'http://localhost:3001/api'

-You are only allowed to connect to this port if your user account is a member of the group restapi.
-By default only root and loginuser are members of this group.
+You are only allowed to connect to this port if your user account is either root or loginuser.
+Other sytem users trying to connect to this port are blocked by the firewall.

 #### Fingerprint (for SSL without valid certificate chain)